Apple Watch Series 6 First Impressions | CNN Underscored

 Blood oxygen monitoring is seriously impressive

-Arguably the biggest feature with Series 6 is the ability to monitor oxygen saturation in your blood.
+Arguably the biggest feature of Series 6 is the ability to monitor oxygen saturation in your blood.
 It’s done in part through a new sensor, algorithms and the Blood Oxygen app.
 The result?
 You can get a blood oxygen (aka OX or SpO2) reading in just 15 seconds.
 It’s the first thing we tried, and it’s pretty awesome.

 It’s also a vital indication for your overall well-being, and some physicians have indicated that low blood oxygen levels could be a sign of Covid-19.
 After opening the app, you’ll want to keep your arm still, ideally resting it on a table.
 You’ll see lines flow in a range of colors appearing on the screen (see video embedded above) and it will begin to measure.
 There’s a chance you might see the sensor in action with lights from the sides of your watch.